godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Note that Godot editor allows you to dock each panel at the side of the scene editor you wish.

-While both editors may seem similar, there are many differences beneath the surface.
+While both editors may seem similar, there are many differences below the surface.
 Both let you organize the project using the filesystem, but Godot's approach is simpler with a single configuration file, minimalist text format, and no metadata.
 All this contributes to Godot being much friendlier to VCS systems, such as Git, Subversion, or Mercurial.